ShawnMSkyline/dataminer-docs/release-notes/General_DataMiner_RNs/10_2_9_General_RNs.md

 When a name concatenation for a DomInstance had been defined in either the ModuleSettings or the DomDefinition, in some cases, the FieldValues would not get concatenated correctly.

-#### Elasticsearch: Closed alarms were incorrectly not migrated to the dms-alarms index when the associated element had been migrated from one DMA to another [ID_34020]
+#### Elasticsearch: Closed alarms were incorrectly not migrated to the dms-alarms index when the associated element had been migrated from another DMS [ID_34020]

 <!-- Main Release Version 10.3.0 - Feature Release Version 10.2.9 -->

-When, on a system with an Elasticsearch database, an alarm was closed, that alarm would incorrectly not get moved from the dms-Activealarms index to the dms-alarms index when the associated element had been migrated from one DataMiner Agent to another (i.e. when the element’s HostingAgentID was not equal to its DataMinerID).
+When, on a system with an Elasticsearch database, an alarm was closed, that alarm would incorrectly not get moved from the dms-Activealarms index to the dms-alarms index when the associated element had been migrated from another DMS.